First thing’s first, my daily sketch:

 - Read 50 books in 2020.
 I used to do that, easy, when I was in college — not so much because I was reading books for school, but more that I was reading books to avoid the books I had to read for school.
 Also, I had long waits between classes and not exactly a ton of friends (okay, like five, basically).
 Now, with the ADHD, the kid, a full-time job, and other creative pursuits, I’ve let this slip and I want to rectify that.
 Today I started Natalie Goldberg’s The Great Spring, mostly because I’d been musing about meta-writing, and I’d loved her Writing Down the Bones when I was younger.

 - Buy people more thoughtful presents.
 I don’t love how commercial the holidays have become, but I do like buying people gifts.
 I especially love buying themed gifts, or handmade gifts, or just unique gifts in general, but I tend not to do so as often as I’d like because November rolls around and I suddenly feel the time crunch because I know the holidays will be here any minute and I just need to get things done.
-Throughout the year, I’d like to make it a point to pick things up for people whenever I see something I think they would genuinely love or that would bring them pleasure, instead to making a mad dash to the mall two weeks before the holiday.
+Throughout the year, I’d like to make it a point to pick things up for people whenever I see something I think they would genuinely love or that would bring them pleasure, instead of making a mad dash to the mall two weeks before the holiday.
 I also want to buy more secondhand, or from small businesses or independent makers.

 - Take more photos of my loved ones.
 I have approximately five hundred thousand pictures of Bear.
 I have maybe a dozen of my husband.
 Fewer of my siblings, and almost none at all of my parents.
 Even photos of friends haven’t really been a thing for a while now.
 I try to enjoy things in the moment, and made a conscious effort, years ago, to not go camera-crazy, but now I feel like I have no momentos of so many instances and events in my life, that I really want to strike a healthy balance.